chris-fox/scripts-tools/Deploy Solutions/README.md

 This can happen depending on how the layers were added to the webmap.
 If the layer was added by opening a feature service item in a new web map, or by searching for a layer than everything should be fine.
 The problem occurs if a layer was added to the map via a URL to the service.
 Layers added this way don’t have an item id associated with them so I am not currently picking these up as items to clone.
 I am interested to see how many maps this effects and then we can decide the best way to resolve this.
 It is a pretty easy fix to the webmap json if it isn’t many maps.

-##Update Domains##
+##Update Domains Tool##

 This tool is used to add, remove, or update the domain for a field in a hosted feature service.
 To use the tool:

 1. Ensure you are logged into the portal as the owner of the hosted feature service you want to modify
 2. Browse to the feature service you wish to modify or select it from the dropdown if it is in the map
 3. Select the field that has the domain you wish to modify
 4. If the field already has a domain, it will populate all the remaining parameters with the information about the domain.
-a.
-To modify an existing coded value domain:
+    - To modify an existing coded value domain
-i.
-Change any code or value
+        1. Change any code or value
-ii.
-Add a new code/value pair
+        2. Add a new code/value pair
-iii.
-Remove an existing code/value by clicking the row and clicking the red ‘x’ at the beginning of the row
+        3. Remove an existing code/value by selecting the row and clicking the red ‘x’ at the beginning of the row
-b.
-To modify an existing range domain:
-i.
-Change the min/max value
+    - To modify an existing range domain, change the min/max value
-c.
-To add a new domain to a field:
+    - To add a new domain to a field
-i.
-Select the domain type
+        1. Select the domain type
-ii.
-Give the domain a name
+        2. Give the domain a name
-iii.
-Input the codes/values or min/max for the domain
+        3. Input the codes/values or min/max for the domain
-d.
-To remove a domain for a field:
-e.
-Select ‘None’ for Type
+    - To remove a domain for a field, select ‘None’ for Type
 5. Run the tool

-##Add/Remove Field##
+##Add/Remove Field Tools##

 These tools are the out of the box GP tools.
 They already work on Hosted Feature services so no custom code for these workflows was necessary.